Shalev-Lifshitz/STEVE-1/README.md

 5. Install additional requirements: `pip install gdown tqdm accelerate==0.18.0 wandb`
 6. Install `steve1` locally with: `pip install -e .`

+### Running on a headless server

+If you are running on a headless server, you need to install `xvfb` and run each python script with `xvfb-run`.
+For example, `xvfb-run python script_name.py`.

+Also, notice that we use the MineRL environment, not the MineDojo environment.
+Thus, setting `MINEDOJO_HEADLESS=1` as mentioned in the 'MineDojo Installation' instructions will have no effect.

 ### Download the data and weights

 Run the following command to download the data and weights: